SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 4. Admin User Creation

-**Purpose / Skills Demonstrated:**
+**Explanation:**
-Creating a domain admin account teaches account lifecycle management and privilege assignment.
-Assigning Domain Admin rights demonstrates understanding of access control and role-based permissions.
+Creating a domain admin account demonstrates management of privileged access.
+Assigning Domain Admin rights allows full control over the domain while the `_ADMINS` OU maintains organization.

 **Instructions:**
 Right-clicked `_ADMINS` → New User.
-Created an admin account, set password, and added it to the **Domain Admins** group.
-Logged out and signed in using the new admin account.
+Created a new admin account, set a password, and added it to the Domain Admins group.
+Logged out and signed in with the new admin account.

 ![14  Created a new user in admins](https://github.com/user-attachments/assets/224292fd-e691-4670-9fe6-b48a0c67e593)
 ![15  Created a new user in admins  2](https://github.com/user-attachments/assets/406690bf-9898-4ae3-8dbd-8521963285a5)